List of people executed in North Carolina (pre-1972): Gas asphyxiation

 In November 1935, North Carolina officially added gas asphyxiation as a method of execution alongside electrocution.
-The state completed building its new execution chamber that December, which was arranged so that it could be used for both gas asphyxiations and electrocutions; prison officials could choose which method to use and switch between them "in a second," although some existing cases required electrocution.
+The state completed building its new execution chamber that December, which was arranged so that it could be used for both gas asphyxiations and electrocutions; prison officials could choose which method to use and switch between them "in a second," as some existing cases required electrocution.
 The state's existing electric chair was moved to the new execution chamber but had its electrodes and wires removed for gas asphyxiations.
 The state eventually fully transitioned to gas asphyxiations in 1938, despite continued support for the restoration of electrocution by state and prison officials.